djeada/Linux-Notes/notes/grep.md

 ### Challenges

-1. Enumerate the visible files and directories within the current working directory.
-However, do not include those that are hidden or contain the word "test" in their name.
+1. List all visible files and directories within the current working directory, excluding any that contain the word "test" in their names.
+Explain the use of `grep` for pattern matching and how to use it in combination with other commands like `ls` to filter results.
-2. Track down all the commands involving the word "clone" that have been executed in the last week.
-Bear in mind that command-line histories vary depending on the shell and user configurations.
+2. Search through the command history for all commands containing the word "clone" that were executed within the past week.
+Discuss how different shells (like Bash or Zsh) handle history files and how `grep` can be used to narrow down specific timeframes and patterns.
-3. Validate the existence of a user named "adam" in the system.
-If such a user is found, return information about their home directory and their default shell.
-Be aware that user information may be stored in different ways based on the system configuration.
+3. Check if a user named "adam" exists on the system by searching the `/etc/passwd` file.
+If found, display their home directory and default shell information.
+Discuss how user information is stored in `/etc/passwd` and the role of `grep` in filtering out relevant lines.
-4. In a file named `file.txt`, locate and count the number of lines containing the word "apple".
+4. In a file named `file.txt`, count the number of lines that contain the word "apple."
+Explain the use of `grep -c` for counting occurrences and discuss how regular expressions can make searching more precise.
-5. In the same `file.txt`, identify all lines containing the pattern `[A-Z]{3}`.
-Then convert these lines into uppercase.
-This requires a combination of regular expressions and text transformation.
+5. Using `file.txt`, locate all lines containing a pattern of three consecutive uppercase letters (e.g., `[A-Z]{3}`).
+Then, convert these matched lines to uppercase using `tr` or another suitable tool.
+Explore how `grep` can be paired with text transformation commands for more complex tasks.
+6. Search through the system log files (e.g., `/var/log/syslog`) for lines containing the word "error" and save the results to a new file named `errors.log`.
+Discuss how `grep` can aid in monitoring and troubleshooting by filtering logs for relevant keywords.
+7. In a directory containing multiple text files, find and list all files that contain the exact phrase "network connection failed."
+Explain how `grep -l` helps locate files based on specific content without showing the matched lines themselves.
+8. Use `grep` to locate lines in a script file that contain comments (`#`), then count the number of commented lines.
+Discuss the usefulness of `grep` for analyzing code and configuration files, particularly for identifying specific patterns like comments or TODOs.
+9. Search a file named `data.csv` for rows where the third column contains the value "pending."
+Discuss how `grep` can be combined with `awk` or `cut` to target specific columns in structured files, making it easier to filter data by fields.
+10. Find all occurrences of IP addresses in a file named `access.log` using a regular expression pattern that matches IPv4 addresses.
+Save the matched IPs to a new file called `ip_addresses.txt`.
+Discuss how `grep` with regular expressions enables pattern-specific searches, useful for tasks like log analysis.